 Achievement Connections is a partnership between the United Way of Dane County, the Madison Metropolitan School District, the Middleton-Cross Plains Area School District, and the UW-Madison Morgridge Center for Public Service.
 We’re here to support students trying to realize their full potential, despite the obstacles.

 What We Do

-Achievement Connections mobilizes the community to support student achievement in Algebra and Geometry.
+Achievement Connections mobilizes AmeriCorps members and the community to support student achievement in Algebra and Geometry.
 We create the positive relationships that allow us to support students by pairing them with a tutor for at least an entire semester, if not an entire year.

 We train and place math tutors in supervised tutoring centers across five Madison-Area high schools.
-Each school has its own team of volunteers, supported by AmeriCorps members and school staff.
+Each school has its own AmeriCorps members, supported by a team of volunteers and school staff.
 We work closely with math teachers to wrap around the content and methods they use in class.

-Achievement Connections currently has tutoring centers operating from 8am to 4:30pm, five days per week, at Middleton High School, James Madison Memorial High School, East High School, West High School, and LaFollette High School.
+Achievement Connections currently has tutoring centers operating from 8am to 4:30pm, five days per week, at Middleton High School, Vel Phillips Memorial High School, East High School, West High School, and LaFollette High School.